kf99916/StatsView/README.md

 ## Demo

-StatsViewDemo is a simple demo app which browse the Apple website with StatsView.
+StatsViewDemo is a simple demo app using StatsView.

 ## Author